danobohud/TransferLearningforPSC/README.md

 1. OVERVIEW

-This folder contains 6 executable files:
+This folder contains six executable files:
 - Sourcing.py: creates input images for a given atom selection from input .pdb
 - Traintest.py: identifies domain subsets for HR, LR or NMR subsets, reshapes matrices and saves to the working directory as .h5 files
 - DenseNet121.py trains DenseNet121 on training data, and/or evaluates on test data